wohshon/nodejs-socket-mqtt/README.md

 [deployment instructions] (https://access.redhat.com/documentation/en/red-hat-xpaas/0/red-hat-xpaas-a-mq-image/red-hat-xpaas-a-mq-image)

-#### - Prepare key and cert files
+#### 1.1) Prepare key and cert files
 Assumed you have prepared the keystore files (i.e. server.keystore) for the AMQ deployment.
 Extract the private keys (key.pem) and cert (cert.pem) from the server.keystore in this step:

-Use 'password' for all the passwords and passphrases
+(Use 'password' for all the passwords and passphrases if you are using the server.keystore provided seperately)

-- Convert to PEM file, broker.pem
+- Convert to PEM file

+Use the keystool to convert from jks format to pkcs12 (I don't think we can convert into pem directly??)

 ```
 # keytool -importkeystore -srckeystore server.keystore -destkeystore broker.p12  -srcstoretype jks  -deststoretype pkcs12